fatkhanm/WordRule/README.md

 ### Problem Solutioning
 #### Problems
 Write a program called Count Words that processes a List of Strings and applies the following rules:
-1. counts and return number of words that start with M or m
+1. counts and return number of words that start with uppercase
 2. return all the words longer that 5 characters

 Hints: